SOURCE: Nonhuman Rights Project

 - Kiko - a 26-year-old chimpanzee living in Niagara Falls, NY, on private property where he is caged and was previously used in the entertainment industry.

-The lawsuits asked the judges to grant the chimpanzees the right to bodily liberty and to order that they be moved to a sanctuary that's part of the North American Primate Sanctuary Alliance (NAPSA), where they can live out their days with others of their kind in an environment as close to the wild as is possible in North America.
+The lawsuits ask the judge to grant the chimpanzees the right to bodily liberty and to order that they be moved to a sanctuary that's part of the North American Primate Sanctuary Alliance (NAPSA), where they can live out their days with others of their kind in an environment as close to the wild as is possible in North America.

-The cases filed last week are the first in a series of long-term strategic litigation that the NhRP plans to file throughout the United States on behalf of captive animals who are scientifically proven to be autonomous beings.
+The cases filed today are the first in a series that the Nonhuman Rights Project plans to file throughout the United States on behalf of captive animals who are scientifically proven to be self-aware and autonomous.
 Those include great apes (gorillas, chimpanzees, orangutans and bonobos), elephants and cetaceans (dolphins and whales).

 About the Nonhuman Rights Project

 The Nonhuman Rights Project (NhRP) is the first and only legal organization demanding that, based on scientific evidence, courts recognize the entitlement of certain nonhuman animals to such basic rights as bodily liberty and bodily integrity.
-Comprised of attorneys, law professors, law students, natural scientists, social scientists, mathematicians, and others, the NhRP focuses on raising awareness and educating the public about legal rights for nonhuman animals and litigating such cases.
+Comprised of attorneys, legal experts and scientists, the Nonhuman Rights Project is focused on raising awareness and educating the public about rights for nonhuman animals.
 The organization uses the common law, not legislation, to gain legal rights for great apes, elephants and cetaceans (dolphins and whales).

-* Note: The Nonhuman Rights Project sought to file suit on behalf of all seven captive chimpanzees in New York State.
-Three of those seven died before the NhRP was able to file the first lawsuits.
+* Note: The first three plaintiff chimpanzees selected by the Nonhuman Rights Project all died in captivity before the organization was able to file its first lawsuits.